 Table of contents

-Inshore Bucket List
+Inshore Bucket List Fishing Spots

-Mississippi Delta, Louisiana
+Mississippi River Delta, Louisiana

-The Andaman Islands, India
+Andaman Islands, India

 The Andaman Islands are about as picturesque as you can get.
 Step out of the lush jungle and feel the smooth, yellow sand between your toes.
 Dive into clean, warm waters to find a world of colorful corals and outlandish fish.
 It really is that special.

 Not that you’ll have time to notice any of that.
 You’ll be on a small boat a mile or two out, locked in the fight of your life with a monster Giant Trevally.
 GTs are the bullies of the reef, and their fighting power has earned them a loyal following all over the world.
 The Andaman Islands are home to some of the biggest and meanest ones out there.

 They’re not alone, either.
 You’ve also got Dogtooth Tuna, super-sized Grouper, and Coral Trout, as colorful as the reefs themselves.
 These waters hide beauty and marvel you’ll hardly find anywhere else, and it’s a true sight to behold.